oSoWoSo/text-forge/docs/menus.md

 This menu includes commands and actions related to formatting file content.

 ### Auto Format
-Will automaticly format whole file content.
+Will automatically format whole file content.

 !!!
 Note